AdaYangOlzz/sedna-modified/README.md

 - Add the file field for file mounting
 - Add the log_level field to match logs
 - Mounts the ~/.kube/config of the cluster so that pod can obtain cluster information
+- add ServiceConfig to use nodePort mode for communication